-The revenue and capital outturn for 2017/18 was reported to Cabinet on 8 May 2018.
+The revenue and capital outturn for 2018/19 was reported to Cabinet on 3 June 2019.

 During the year, Cabinet received five Budget Management reports (including the Outturn Report).
 Over the year, income has exceeded targets in a number of areas.
 However, the budget has continued to be carefully managed in order to ensure that financial targets are met without compromising service performance.
-Members should note that this Budget Outturn Report links with the Service Performance Outturn Report which is separately reported to Cabinet in July 2018.
+Members should note that this Budget Outturn Report links with the Service Performance Outturn Report which is separately reported to Cabinet on 8 July 2019.

-In summary, increased income levels experienced in 2017/18 and Mid Sussex's embedded culture of seeking efficiencies, have both contributed to this year's underspend of £418,000, the majority of which has been transferred to Earmarked Reserves, leaving a balance of £6,000 to return to General Reserve.
+In summary, increased income levels experienced in 2018/19 and Mid Sussex's embedded culture of seeking efficiencies, have both contributed to this year's underspend of £799,000, which has been transferred to a number of Earmarked Reserves.